openshift-labs/learn-katacoda/middleware/middleware-spring-boot/spring-getting-started/01-review-the-initial-project.md

 ``mvn spring-boot:run``{{execute}}

 >**NOTE:** The Katacoda terminal window is like your local terminal.
-Everything that you run here you should be able to execute on your local computer as long as you have a `Java SDK 1.8` and `Maven`.
+Everything that you run here you should be able to execute on your local computer as long as you have a `Java JDK 11` and `Maven`.
 In later steps, we will also use the `oc` command line tool.

 **3. Verify the application**